tina1998612/Learn3/README.md

 ## Main Goal

+Thus, we design a protocol that leverages NFTs to help content creators and instructors to make courses / paid contents more transparent and unique.
+Some of the most noticeable features include:

 - **Unlockable Content - use NFT to watch course videos & View Contents**
 - **Secondary digital content marketing (sell NFT and revenue share)**
 - **Crowd Online course funding mechanism**